-Table C.3.12: Recommendations from the De Kelders WTW Process Audit Item Recommendation Planning Priority Process Unit Performance Assessment • Membranes Maintenance of the membranes are crucial.
+Table C.3.12: Recommendations from the De Kelders WTW Process Audit Item Recommendation Planning Priority Process Unit Performance Assessment Membranes Maintenance of the membranes are crucial.
 Ensure all schedules are adhere to.
 Ensure spare membranes are available, either on site or in storage.
 Medium Medium Chemical Dosing Ensure maintenance of dosing pumps are scheduled.
 Provide a containment barrier around the dosing station.
 Closely monitor residual chlorine levels.
 Medium Short Medium Plant Condition Assessment Civil Works Replace storage tank panels where corrosion occurred.
 Short Mechanical Repair oil leak on Compressor.
 Treat corrosion on chlorine dosing point.
 Ensure routine preventative maintenance is performed.
 Short Medium Medium Electrical • N/A Operational Assessment Operational Monitoring Ensure spreadsheet is being kept up to date.
 Process Controllers to actively use operational data.
 Process Controllers to receive regular lab feedback.
 Verify the calibration of the equipment used on site.
 Include Electrical Conductivity in the daily testing.
 Include both Sodium and Chlorides in routine testing.
 Medium Medium Medium Medium Short Medium Occupational Health and Safety Update signage on site.
 Long

-Table C.3.12: Recommendations from the De Kelders WTW Process Audit Item Recommendation Planning Priority Housekeeping Tidy up site.Ensure mechanical equipment remains clean.
-Long Long Maintenance Ensure Process Controllers are to be aware of the Preventative Maintenance Schedule.
+Table C.3.12: Recommendations from the De Kelders WTW Process Audit Item Recommendation Planning Housekeeping Long Long Ensure Process Controllers are to be aware of the Preventative Maintenance Schedule.
 Ensure records / logbooks pertaining to preventative maintenance are also available on site.
-Medium Medium Administrative Assessment Water Safety Plan and Incident Management Protocol Start sensitizing Process Controllers to take more responsibility for aspects related to risk management pertaining to the operation of the works.
-Long
+Medium Medium Administrative Assessment Water Safety Plan and Incident Management Protocol Long

 Pearly Beach WTW: The WTW treats water from the Pearly Beach and Koekemoer dams for usage in Pearly Beach.
 The Pearly Beach WTW is a new treatment plant and uses state-of-the-art ultrafiltration membrane technology to ensure a high quality final effluent.
 The plant operates at its design treatment rate, but does not operate for 24 hours per day.
 It is only operated for approximately 4 - 6 hours per day and therefore does not exceed the rated capacity of the plant.
-The Pearly Beach distribution system obtained Blue Drop status in 2012 and a Blue Drop score of 87.35% in 2014.
-The 2014 Risk Rating for only Process Control was above 50% (71.1%).
-The risk ratings from the 2021 Blue Drop Assessment are not yet available.
+The Pearly Beach distribution system obtained Blue Drop status in 2012 and a Blue Drop score of 87.35% in 2014, which was the last complete assessment done by the DWS.
+The 2022 Blue Drop Risk Rating for the Pearly Beach supply system was 13.9% (Low).